Earls Barton: Neighbourhood Plan

-In 2012 the Parish Council asked for volunteers to investigate and develop a Neighbourhood Plan following the introduction of the Localism Act.
-A Project Group made up of local residents, elected members and a project manager with experience of planning was formed and met monthly.
-Following an appropriate framework, the group worked with the village residents to produce a Plan, which was adopted after a referendum.
-The plan was submitted to the Borough Council of Wellingborough for examination The Council integrated the Plan into planning consideration for the next twenty years.
+In 2012 the Parish Council helped coordinate the development of a Neighbourhood Plan following the introduction of the Localism Act.
+A Project Group worked with local residents to produce a plan, adopted after a referendum in 2015.
+The plan was submitted to Wellingborough Borough Council and will be integrated into planning considerations for the next twenty years.

 Commerce and Trade

+Since 1880, Earls Barton has been home to Barker Shoes of England.
+A traditional English peg boot maker, Arthur Barker established a boot making enterprise, sending work to employees who worked in workshops at home.
+At the turn of the century, Barker invested in factory premises in Station Road, Earls Barton and in 1905 his sons joined the business.
+During the First and Second World War, Barker Shoes received contracts to make and repair military boots.
+Today Barker Shoes specialise their production in making Goodyear welted shoes and boots with leather and dainite rubber and still employ many of the local Earls Barton community.

 In April 2017, the closure of the last branch of a bank or building society within the village was announced.
 Market Harborough Building Society (MHBS) wrote to customers announcing the closure of the branch located in Jeyes of Earls Barton, stating the new 'local' branches are in Kettering or Rothwell.
 MHBS cited lack of footfall and transactions as people undertake more banking online as the main reason for the branch closure.